 IMPALA is a strong advocate for increased support for culture and music in the EU’s budget.

-IMPALA has actively campaigned for Music Moves Europe, the EU’s preparatory action for music, which is meant to pave the way towards more structural and targeted support for music under the next EU programmes 2021-2027.
-The 2020 edition of Music Moves Europe focuses on the sector’s recovery from the crisis.
+IMPALA has actively campaigned for Music Moves Europe, the EU’s preparatory action for music, which was designed to pave the way towards more structural and targeted support for music under the new EU programmes 2021-2027.
+The 2020 edition of Music Moves Europe, which has been delayed, focuses on the sector’s recovery from the crisis.
 It is built around three main themes: green recovery, digital recovery, just & resilient recovery.
-Calls should open around June-July 2021.
+Calls should open in autumn 2021.

 IMPALA also helps develop EU projects with members through its EU projects committee.
-The “IMPALA Campus” project, which was submitted under the Music Moves Europe scheme, has been approved by the European commission and should start by the end of 2020.
+The “IMPALA Campus” project, which was submitted under the Music Moves Europe scheme, has been approved by the European commission and took place in the first half of 2021.
 The IMPALA Campus is a business-oriented training programme for young artists and recorded music professionals to help them boost their careers through a series of classes and mentoring sessions delivered by industry experts.
 Find more information on the Campus programme here.
 Further priorities which IMPALA plans to pursue as part of future EU projects include diversity and sustainability.

 IMPALA is also involved in projects as expert.
-For example, IMPALA sat on the advisory board of a EU study on funding gaps in the music sector and a possible European music observatory.
+For example, IMPALA sat on the advisory board of a Music Moves Europe study on funding gaps in the music sector and a possible European music observatory.
 We also participate in the steering committee of the EU’s Music Moves Europe Talent Awards project and the ongoing European Music Export project also funded by Music Moves Europe.